simonjodet/cv/resume.md

   * Define the architecture of the web portal, based on the ExtJS framework, communicating through HTTP APIs
   * Put in place the development process of the product between 3 teams, two of which are foreign subcontractors
-  * Take part in the development of the product, mainly on the server side component

 **Assignment:** Define the REST API of the new online file storage backend

   * Working with several architects, write the REST API specifications

 **Assignment:** Consulting on integration projects for clients such as Orange or AT&amp;T

   * Work with the project manager to help integrate the products into the clients’ ecosystems